 Nearby Hike: Cadini di Misurina

-The trail isn’t too long, but it’s more technical than the classic loop, with rocky stretches that demand your attention.
+The trail isn’t too hard, but it’s slighly more technical than the classic loop, with rocky stretches that require attention.
 Along the way, you’ll reach the Cadini viewpoint, one of the most epic photo spots in the Dolomites.
-In about 2.5 hours, you’ll feel like you’ve discovered a hidden gem that most Tre Cime visitors miss.
+Until a few years ago it was considered quite a hidden gem, with very few people venturing out, altough these days you'll find it just as crowded as Tre Cime di Lavaredo, sometimes more.

 FAQs About Hiking Tre Cime di Lavaredo